Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Evaluation

-\subsection{Task 1: Named entity recognition (NER)}
+\subsection{Task 1: { } Named entity recognition (NER) \cite{tabassum2020code}}

 \citeauthor{tabassum2020code}\cite{tabassum2020code} release a dataset for the extraction of software-related named entities from StackOverflow.
 It spans roughly 10 years (from September 2008 to March 2018) of question-answer threads in which each token in each sentence is manually annotated with close to 50 types of entities.
 The StackOverflow NER corpus has 9,352 train, 2,942 development and 3,115 test sentences.
 We fine-tuned all the models with a batch size of 16, maximum sequence length of 128 (based on the maximum length of the samples in the dataset) and learning rate of 1e-4.\footnote{Hyper-parameters are particularly different here because this task involves one label per token, so a batch of 16 samples has far more labels than in the other, sequence-level prediction tasks.} We use a weighted cross entropy loss function as the dataset is imbalanced with many more `O' (no label) tags than others.

 We were able to replicate the results of \cite{tabassum2020code} within a 5\%-10\% margin for all reported metrics with this configuration on both their dev and test sets.
 The results of this task are discussed in the next section.

-\subsection{Task 2: Quality Tag prediction}
+\subsection{Task 2: { } Quality Tag prediction \cite{KaggleQuality}}